InHouse playbook

 10. Applying resources into avenues that have the highest likelihood of creating scalable and repeatable business.

-We took what we have learned over the past 10+ years in software development and business methodologies to create our own custom formula and is tailored to each project.
+We've taken what we've learned over the past 10+ years in software development and business methodologies to create our own custom formula, which is tailored to each project.

 Let's focus on just one question: